 As a campaign we aim to keep on top of what is happening and to make sense of the information we are able to access.
-But it is hard, even when you put a lot of effort in.
 We hope you will find this website informative, interesting and understandable.
 If you feel inspired to assist us please read on.

 Exercise your democratic rights

 Democracy means so much more than people going to the polls every few years.
 We have the right to speak out against political changes we are unhappy with and our society depends upon people using this right.

 You can both start and sign petitions.
 This campaign has used the website Change.org to set up various petitions.
 You can also donate to Change.org so they can promote petitions to more people.

 Please sign our latest petition that is calling for Sussex Partnership Foundation Trust to open a new unit for Child and Adolescent Mental Health Services.

 Prior to the lockdown we regularly organised events from protests to hustings and film or speaker events.
 Please keep your eye on this website for events that you may like to get involved with.